What To See In Castel Sant’Angelo, Rome

 Papal apartments

-This was yet another addition to Castel Sant’Angelo by Pope Paul III in an effort to make it a more residential dwelling that he could use in case of any threat to his safety.
-He became Pope in the years following Rome’s sack by Charles V, so it’s understandable that he wanted to be secure in his surroundings.
+This was yet another addition to Castel Sant’Angelo by Pope Paul III to make it a more residential dwelling that he could use in case of any threat to his safety.
+He became Pope in the years following Rome’s sack by Charles V, so, understandably, he wanted to be secure in his surroundings.

 Visitors today can see a recreation of Pope Paul III’s bedroom, as it would have looked when he reigned, complete with an ornate coat of arms embellished on the ceiling and a luxurious carved wooden bed.